Morgan Gannon: Background

 Gannon was born in Halifax, West Yorkshire, England.
-His brother Jacob Gannon plays for the Warrington Wolves in the Super League and they are both sons of former player Jim Gannon.
+His brother Jacob Gannon played for the Warrington Wolves in the Super League and they are both sons of former player Jim Gannon.

 He played his junior rugby league for Siddal.

 Playing career

+Leeds Rhinos

 In 2021 he made professional début for Leeds against St Helens in the 2021 Challenge Cup.

+New Zealand Warriors

+On 26 April 2025, Gannon signed a three-year contract beginning in 2026 with the New Zealand Warriors of the NRL.